autocontracts/permissioned-blocks/whitepaper.md

 However, the state information of a smart contract is mutable and is modified by broadcasting additional transaction messages that are addressed to the smart contract.
 When these messages are broadcast, all nodes in the network will see this information.

-In order to protect sensitive smart contract state information from being seen and available to all nodes, a node instead stores transaction messages addressed to a smart contract in a decentralised data store.
-A data store that has a security layer that prevents access to data from unauthorised accounts.
-The node then broadcasts to the network the address of the transaction message to the network.
-These transaction addresses are stored in the smart contract in a queue data structure.
+In this design, to protect certain information from being seen and available to other nodes, a node instead stores transaction messages addressed to a smart contract in a decentralised data store.
+A data store that has a security layer that prevents access from unauthorised accounts.
+The node then broadcasts to the address of the transaction message to the network.
+These addresses are stored in the smart contract in a queue data structure.

 Any node that has been granted authorisation can resolve and access these set of transactions from the decentralised data store and replay them in order to obtain the current state of the smart contract.

 ## The Smart Contract State Machine

-We can model a smart contract as a state machine[[17]](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine).
-A state machine that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.
+A smart contract is a state machine[[17]](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine) that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.

-A smart contract's state is modified by sending input parameters for functions as a transaction messages to the blockchain network.
-The transaction is validated by network validators (miners in Ethereum), and upon consensus[[18]](https://medium.com/@chrshmmmr/consensus-in-blockchain-systems-in-short-691fc7d1fefe), the new state becomes a permanent part of the blockchain.
+The state is modified by sending input parameters for functions as blockchain transaction messages.
+Transactions are validated by network validators (miners in Ethereum), and upon consensus[[18]](https://medium.com/@chrshmmmr/consensus-in-blockchain-systems-in-short-691fc7d1fefe), the new state becomes a permanent part of the blockchain.
 The output of any function can be obtained by any node by querying the smart contract.

 <p align="center">
 <img src="/images/smart-contract-model.png">